SineVFX/TopDownEffectsDoc/CustomVertexStreams.md

 ### DissolveParticleDepth:

-* **Custom1.X / UV0.Z** - Emission Multiplier, control the emission power over lifetime
+* **Custom1.X / UV0.Z** - Emission Multiplier, control the emission power over the lifetime
 * **Custom1.Y / UV0.W** - Offset and Dissolve Progress, this parameter will affect both the dissolve and offset parameters
 * **Size / UV1.X** - Adjusting the scale multiplier depending on particle size (No need to modify this parameter, it is a fix)